chef/chef-web-docs/content/azure_chef_cli.md

 ### get-chef

-Use the `get-chef` command to get the details for the Azure Chef Extension that is running on the named virtual machine.
+Use the `get-chef` command to get the details for the Azure Chef Extension that's running on the named virtual machine.

 #### Syntax